chousemath/TIPS_oracle/README.md

 ### Usage Instructions

+* You need to get the `bigquery-key.json` file from your technical lead in order to access your BigQuery instance

 ```bash
 # If you want to edit the encar scraper...
 $ npm run watch # start the typescript auto compiler